Learning from Synthetic Data for Visual Grounding: Qualitative Examples

 In this section, we supplement additional qualitative examples of our synthetic image-text-boxes.
 For better display, we randomly present a text phrase if there are multiple phrases for overlapping boxes (IoU $\geq$ 0.95).
 The full dataset will be released upon publication.

 In Fig.~\ref{fig:supp-qualitative}, the first row showcases indoor scenes, the second row features human-related scenes, and the third row depicts outdoor scenes.
-Intriguingly, our synthetic data shows diversity, such as unconventional design (\eg "the lamp") or color (\eg "a green chair", "chairs with a floral pattern", "red pillows") of furniture in the first row.
+Intriguingly, our synthetic data shows diversity, such as unconventional design (\textit{e.g.,} ``the lamp") or color (\textit{e.g.,} ``a green chair", ``chairs with a floral pattern", ``red pillows") of furniture in the first row.
 Despite the presence of artifacts, synthetic humans generally have human-like shapes (row 2).
-Considering the experimental results (refer to Table 1 in the main paper) that tuning on synthetic data improves grounding performance on the RefCOCO+ Test A, a person-only benchmark, the synthetic human with artifacts still benefits visual grounding.
-The third row presents some challenging scenarios, including small objects (e.g., "traffic lights," "a train"), detailed descriptions (e.g., "a well-maintained grassy yard"), and complex grammatical structures (e.g., "covered with snow").
-In Fig.~\ref{fig:supp-qualitative-high}, similar properties are also found in synthetic data generated at a higher synthetic purity level (Section 4.5 of the main paper).
+Considering the experimental results (refer to Table 3, main paper) that tuning on synthetic data improves grounding performance on the RefCOCO+ Test A, a person-only benchmark, the synthetic human with artifacts still benefits visual grounding.
+The third row presents some challenging scenarios, including small objects (e.g., ``traffic lights," ``a train"), detailed descriptions (e.g., ``a well-maintained grassy yard"), and complex grammatical structures (e.g., ``covered with snow").
+In Fig.~\ref{fig:supp-qualitative-high}, similar properties are also found in synthetic data generated with less real data reliance (Sec 5.3, main paper).
 Overall, synthetic data with artifacts is able to improve visual grounding performance based on our result, but we expect learning from more advanced image-generative models or text-generative models can lead to further enhancement.